Line movement refers to when the odds or the point spread for a bet changes leading up to the game and it’s worth paying attention to.

 Line movement can also be caused by external factors such as injuries or team selection, so make sure you consider this possibility before you draw any conclusions about why the line has moved.

 Remember, in general:

-This are different forms of line movement, and they behave differently in each sport.
+These are different forms of line movement, and they behave differently in each sport.
 However, the basic idea is always the same.
-Using your understanding of line movement effectively is all about timing your bet to maximise profit.
+Using your understanding of line movement effectively is all about timing your bet to maximize profit.